0xsequence/sequence-unreal/README.md

 //Indexer Calls//

 /*
-Used to get a ping back from the sequence app
+Used to get a ping back from the Chain
 @param ChainId, the chainId you wish to use

 OnSuccess returns a bool indicating ping state